civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(3)** Subsection 27(6) of the Act is replaced by the following:

-    **(6)** On and after April 1, **2020**, each of the following judges is entitled to be paid, as a representational allowance, reasonable travel and other expenses actually incurred by the judge or the spouse or common-law partner of the judge in discharging the special extra-judicial obligations and responsibilities that devolve on the judge, to the extent that those expenses may not be reimbursed under any other provision of this Act and their aggregate amount does not exceed in any year the maximum amount indicated below in respect of the judge:
+    **(6)** On and after April 1, 2020, each of the following judges is entitled to be paid, as a representational allowance, reasonable travel and other expenses actually incurred by the judge or the spouse or common-law partner of the judge in discharging the special extra-judicial obligations and responsibilities that devolve on the judge, to the extent that those expenses may not be reimbursed under any other provision of this Act and their aggregate amount does not exceed in any year the maximum amount indicated below in respect of the judge:

-      the Chief Justice of Canada, **$25,000**;
+      the Chief Justice of Canada, $25,000;

-      each puisne judge of the Supreme Court of Canada, **$15,000**;
+      each puisne judge of the Supreme Court of Canada, $15,000;

-      the Chief Justice of the Federal Court of Appeal and each chief justice described in sections 12 to 21 as the chief justice of a province, **$17,500**;
+      the Chief Justice of the Federal Court of Appeal and each chief justice described in sections 12 to 21 as the chief justice of a province, $17,500;

-      each other chief justice referred to in sections 10 to 21, **$15,000**;
+      each other chief justice referred to in sections 10 to 21, $15,000;

-      the Chief Justices of the Court of Appeal of Yukon, the Court of Appeal of the Northwest Territories, the Court of Appeal of Nunavut, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories and the Nunavut Court of Justice, **$15,000** each;
+      the Chief Justices of the Court of Appeal of Yukon, the Court of Appeal of the Northwest Territories, the Court of Appeal of Nunavut, the Supreme Court of Yukon, the Supreme Court of the Northwest Territories and the Nunavut Court of Justice, $15,000 each;

-      the Chief Justice of the Court Martial Appeal Court of Canada, **$15,000**; and
+      the Chief Justice of the Court Martial Appeal Court of Canada, $15,000; and

-      the Senior Judge of the Family Court, and each regional senior judge, of the Superior Court of Justice in and for the Province of Ontario, **$7,500**.
+      the Senior Judge of the Family Court, and each regional senior judge, of the Superior Court of Justice in and for the Province of Ontario, $7,500.

 ### Section 357

 The heading before section 28 of the Act is replaced by the following:

-### Supernumerary Judges **and Prothonotaries**
+### Supernumerary Judges and Prothonotaries

 ### Section 358